etohgame/kit/docs/intro.md

 ### Global Configuration Documentation

-The Global Configurations category contains documentation for the various types of global configurations in the kit.
-These configurations are used by several Client Objects in the kit and as such are listed seperately for convenience.
+The Global Configurations category contains documentation for special configuration sets that nearly all Client Objects in the kit have.
+These are listed seperately for convenience.

 ### API Documentation